Director – Ian Rydings

 We are very fortunate in having access to a super group of part time staff who help out as and when needed and are invaluable.
-The current team is Beth Ashley, Rob Chandler, Daisy Franks, Graham Jones, Alex Morris and Del and Sandra Willbourne.
+The current team is Beth Ashley, Rob Chandler, Paul Cassidy, Graham Jones, Alex Morris and Del and Sandra Willbourne.

 The history of the Brewery - It started in the pub!

 Beer was a major accomplice in the founding of Leigh on Sea Brewery.
 Our heroes – Ian Rydings and Mark Springham shared an idea during a pub-crawl in Old Leigh back in December 2016: how wonderful it would be to have beers made in Leigh, celebrating its history and landmarks.
 Their conviction grew stronger with each pint and in January 2017 the stars aligned and they opportunity to put their plan into action arose.
 It was now or never for our intrepid duo.

 Fortune favoured the brave; we met our extremely accommodating landlord Ben Norton by accident, friends and family fought to invest.
 After Mark and Ian took a Running a Microbrewery course at Brew School, Tom Newman, a master brewing consultant and Vincent Johnson, brewery engineer extraordinaire were soon on board.
 Southend Council and HMRC were helpful and even the much-maligned EU stumped up some cash.
 Finally, Neill Fendell, a local artist and Nick Petit a graphic designer worked with us to develop our branding.
 All systems were go!